Complaints’ Policy & Procedure

 - We may ask you to attend a meeting

-- The Senior Partner may arrange for someone in the firm, who has not been involved in your complaint, to review it
+- The Senior Director may arrange for someone in the firm, who has not been involved in your complaint, to review it

-- Eric Williams, our Senior Partner, will review your complaint
+- Eric Williams, our Senior Director, will review your complaint

 - Exceptionally, we may ask a barrister or another firm of solicitors to review your complaint or refer the complaint to an Alternative Dispute Resolution entity